pdumoulin/gphotos-uploader/README.md

 optional arguments:
   -h, --help            show this help message and exit --token-file TOKEN_FILE
-                        filename for oauth user token (default: auth_token.json)
+                        filename for oauth user token (default: <project_dir>/auth_token.json)
 ```

 ### List Albums

-List all locally registered application in the app database.
+List all locally registered by application in the app database, optinally showing remote ones as well.

-:bulb: The integer `id` column is used when uploading while the `gid` column is the identifier of the album on Google Photos.
+:bulb: The integer `id` column is used for the `upload-album` command, the `gid` column is the identifier of the album on Google Photos and is used to make API calls.

 ```
 usage: cli.py list-albums [-h]

 optional arguments:
   -h, --help  show this help message and exit
+  -a                    include remote albums (default: False) --token-file TOKEN_FILE
+                        filename for oauth user token, only relevent if -a is set (default: <project_dir>/auth_token.json)
 ```

 ### Upload Album